 - Utensils and straws -- Grab a set of reusable utensils and straws for on-the-go so you can refuse single-use plastics when you're out and about.
 There's no reason why you can't just bring a couple of utensils from home if you don't want to buy any!

 - Paper towels -- Avoid these in both public restrooms and at home.
 Air dry your hands when you’re out and swap for cloth napkins and rags at home.

 - Facial rounds -- You can get really cute and washable facial rounds so you don't have to keep hitting up Target for gigantic bags of the disposable stuff.

 - Razors -- Get yourself a good ol’ fashioned safety razor or straight razor.

 - Plastic bags -- Keep a tote or grocery bag handy everywhere you go for impromptu shopping and start using reusable bags for bulk items, produce, and other groceries.

 - Eat less meat.
 Eating less meat and dairy is the number one way to reduce your carbon footprint, according to the most comprehensive analysis of the damage of the agricultural industry.
-Depending on how much meat and dairy you already eat, you could try doing a Meatless Monday, being Vegan Before 6 like author Mark Bittman, only eating meat on the weekends, only purchasing meat and dairy that’s ethically and sustainably produced, or just straight up going vegetarian or vegan!
+Depending on how much meat and dairy you already eat, you could try doing a Meatless Monday, being Vegan Before 6 like author Mark Bittman, only eating meat on the weekends, only purchasing meat and dairy that’s ethically and sustainably produced, or just straight up going vegetarian or vegan, or participating in Veganuary!
 Check out our post on "A Case for Eating Less Meat" for a deeper dive into the topic!

 - Switch up your commute.
 Instead of driving to work or school every day, try taking public transportation, carpooling, biking, e-scootering, or walking at least once a week!
 Or you can avoid a commute altogether by trying to work from home at least one extra day per week if your work allows.